Burberry Is Teaming Up With Vivienne Westwood To Celebrate British Fashion

 “Vivienne is the most unique champion of British style and has been a huge inspiration for so many of us.
 I am incredibly proud of what we will be creating together.!!!”

 British GQ called the work of Burberry and Westwood the “collaboration of the year.”
-So is Westwood going to punk up some Burberry, or will Burberry present a more buttoned down for of Westwood’s wild designs?
+So is Westwood going to punk up some Burberry, or will Burberry present a more buttoned-down form of Westwood’s wild designs?
 We are hearing that it’s Burberry that’s going to get a bit of the wild side thrown its way.

 “I am SO honored to announce a new Burbs collaboration with the original British PUNK.”